vmware-tanzu/secrets-manager/docs/_pages/0140-production.md

 #### Details

 This is an excellent question.
-And as in any profound answer to good questions, the answer is: “*it depends*” 🙂.
+And as in any profound answer to good questions, the answer is: "*it depends*" 🙂.

 `Secret`s are, by default, stored unencrypted in `etcd`.
-So if an adversary can read `etcd` in any way, it’s game over.
+So if an adversary can read `etcd` in any way, it's game over.

 ##### Threat Analysis